Try These 15 Positive Behavior Strategies for Children on the Autism Spectrum

 - trouble recognizing another person’s opinion or understanding another person’s feelings.

 - difficulty working on or participating in activities with no clear ending (e.g., an open-ended writing activity, a class lecture)

 - difficulty switching from one activity to another, especially if they have to switch from something enjoyable to something not enjoyable (I think everyone can relate to that).

 - difficulty organizing themselves in productive play when not directed or given specific instructions.

-Sometimes these characteristics lead to problem behaviors at home, in the classroom, or in the community which can be frustrating for the child and the adults caring for him.
+Sometimes the characteristics listed above lead to challenging behaviors at home, in the classroom, or in the community which can be frustrating for the child and the adults caring for them.

-15 Behavior Strategies For Children on the Autism Spectrum
+15 Behavior Strategies Adults Can Use When Working with Children on the Autism Spectrum:

 For children who have trouble understanding the concept of time or numbers, a visual timer can be helpful because the child can see how much time is left.